rain

 • Work in agreement insofar as possible with HCM by-laws.

-• Assist in planning, overseeing, and facilitating daily camp activities, including Bible lessons, crafts, games, and group discussions.
+• Assist in planning, overseeing, and facilitating daily camp activities (Bible lessons, crafts, games, group discussions).

-• Create and distribute camp-related materials and media to the church and neighbouring community
+• Create and distribute camp materials and media to the church and neighbouring community.

-• Supervise campers to ensure their safety and encourage positive behavior aligned with Hope church principles and biblical teachings.
+• Supervise campers to ensure their safety and encourage positive biblical behaviour aligned with Hope church principles and biblical teachings.

 • Recruit, coordinate, and schedule volunteers and workers for camp.